Seeed-Studio/MakerCamp/2024-01-MIT/Leo/README.md

 <img src="./assets/9c0c4c202a82.jpg" />

 The following day we headed over to Hua Qiang Bei which is the area I stayed five years before on my first trip to Shenzhen.
 I was lamenting the fact that I had lost access to my WeChat account and all the contacts I made then.
 Among these contacts was Noah Zerkin who was very generous to allow me to tag along on some Project Northstar factory visits.
-Low and behold who showed up to give my group our tour of Hua Qiang Bei.
+Lo and behold who showed up to give my group our tour of Hua Qiang Bei.

 <img src="./assets/778e09002460.jpg" />